kholia/wsjtx/Darwin/ReadMe.txt

 you will be asked for your normal password because authorisation is needed to copy this file.
 (Your password will not be echoed but press the Return key when completed.)

+If your Mac is using Sonoma 14.6 or later then in addition to these two commands you must visit:

+      System Settings > General > Login Items > sysctl    and select ON for sysctl.

 IMPORTANT: Now re-boot your Mac otherwise these changes will not take effect.